safrazik/vue-file-agent/api.md

 ### v-model

-Accepts an object for single file upload and an array of serialized FileData objects for multiple file upload.
+Accepts an object for single file upload and an array of serialized FileRecord objects for multiple file upload.

 ## Props Demo